muka/thermo-js/README.md

 ---

 * Push the code to the arduino board with the IDE
+* on linux (and possibly mac too) add your user name to dialout `sudo usermod -a -G dialout USERNAME`.
+Test with `cat /dev/ttyUSB0` (adapt the name to your tty, and set it accordingly in ./config/index.js)
 * Setup the server code editing config/index.js and set your ip and port.
 Then

 ```